This article is part of the following categories:

 If you’re holding a formal election (as opposed to just recruiting your next officers informally), then you should prepare paper ballots for your election meeting.
 A show of hands is also acceptable, but it might prove embarrassing for the candidates.

-Names of known nominees should be preprinted on the ballots, with space available to add any nominees from the floor.
+Preprint names of known nominees on the ballots, with space available to add any nominees from the floor.

 If your PTO is concerned about voter impropriety, you can hand out ballots to members as they sign in for the meeting.
-Be sure to have a current membership list on hand to validate attendees.
+Have a current membership list on hand to validate attendees, if needed.

-Two or three PTO members who are not officers and not running for office, possibly along with one representative from the school such as the principal, should count the ballots privately.
-Consider saving the counted ballots in a sealed envelope in case there is some doubt about the validity of the outcome.
+Ballots should be counted privately by two or three PTO members who aren’t officers and aren’t running for office, possibly along with one representative from the school such as the principal.
+Before the election, appoint a ballot-counting committee.
+Have them retire to a corner of the room to count the ballots without interruption, and make sure they double-check the count.
+Announce the results immediately once the committee finishes counting.
+Consider saving the counted ballots in a sealed envelope in case there’s some doubt about the validity of the outcome.

 When do the new officers take over?